Marie Van Brittan Brown and Albert L. Brown

-Marie Van Brittan Brown (December 31, 1928 – February 2, 1999) was an American nurse, her husband Albert L. Brown, an electronics technician.
+Marie Van Brittan Brown (October 30, 1922 – February 2, 1999) was an American nurse and inventor best known for co-creating one of the earliest home security systems.
+Brown lived most of her life in the Jamaica, Queens area of New York City, a community that experienced significant increases in crime during the 1960s.
+Her profession required her to work long and irregular hours, including nights and weekends.
+Her husband Albert L. Brown, was an electronics technician and he had inconsistent work schedules.
 In 1966 they invented an audio-visual home security system ("Home Security System Utilizing Television Surveillance").
 That same year they applied for a patent for their security system.
 It was granted three years later in 1969.

 Family

 Marie Van Brittan Felton was born in Manhattan, New York.
 Her father, Theodore Felton, was born in North Carolina and her mother, Lillian Robinson was from Pennsylvania.
 Both were African-American.

 Marie married Albert L. Brown, also African-American, in 1949.
 The couple lived at 151–158 and 135th Avenue in Jamaica, Queens, New York.
 Marie and Albert had two children.
 Their daughter also became a nurse and inventor.

 Marie died in Queens on February 2, 1999, aged seventy-six.

 Home security system

+Development of the Home Security System

+During the 1960s, Brown became increasingly concerned about her safety in her neighborhood.
+Crime rates in parts of New York City were rising during this period, and emergency response times were often slow.
+Because Brown frequently returned home late from work and sometimes stayed home alone with her children, she began to worry about how she would respond if someone approached her door unexpectedly.
+These concerns were heightened by the fact that she had limited ways to identify visitors safely.
+Her personal experiences and concerns about her family safety motivated her to explore technological solutions that would allow her to monitor visitors and control access to her home without putting herself at risk.

+In 1966, Brown and her husband began working together to develop a home security system.
+Their invention used closed-circuit television technology, which at the time was still relatively uncommon in residential settings.
+The system was designed to allow homeowners to see who was at their door and communicate with visitors without opening the door, reducing the risk of potential danger.